Skip to navigation Skip to main content Skip to footer

 Here are some other useful things you might want to know when you're selling your Shared Ownership home:

-Did you know the average timescale to sell a home is around 12 weeks from the buyer’s application?
+Did you know the average timescale to sell a home is around 16 weeks from instructing solicitors?
 However, you can follow these rules to speed up the process:

 • It’s often easier to send important documents by email, which can save you valuable time (and money!)